 - Storing CVs

-In addition, we for example deploy AI and machine learning tools to expedite candidate searches and reduce the recruitment process.
+In addition, we deploy AI and machine learning tools to expedite candidate searches and reduce the length of your recruitment process.